 As you can see below the entire resort is right on the beach, in the middle of a field of palms.
 For $8 a night that is tough to beat especially when the resort is on the west coast and has some of the best sunsets on the island!

-The staff were awesome and helped us rent motorbikes, book our island hopping trip, tricycle transfers, load our data on our phone and everything else we needed.
+The staff was awesome and helped us rent motorbikes, book our island hopping trip, and tricycle transfers, load our data on our phone, and do everything else we needed.
 The dorm room was basic but clean and each bed had power outlets and a small fan.
 The wifi didn’t really work but it didn’t really work anywhere on Tablas so that is just the standard.

 Check the prices and availability: Footprints Resort San Andres